Bachtiar Aly

-Bachtiar Aly is a professor from Indonesia who majored in Communication and Politics.
-He was the Indonesian Ambassador for Egypt from 2002–2005.
+Bachtiar Aly (21 December 1949 – 26 July 2026) was an Indonesian politician, diplomat, and academic.
+He majored in communication and politics.
+Aly was the Indonesian Ambassador for Egypt from 2002 to 2005.
 From 2014 to 2019, he was member of the People's Representative Council under the NasDem Party.

-Biography
+Life and career

-Aly studied journalism at Padjadjaran University, Bandung.
-He continued his studies in Germany, where he obtained a masters and a doctorate degree Germany in 1983.
+Aly was born on 21 December 1949.
+He studied journalism at Padjadjaran University, Bandung.
+Aly continued his studies in Germany, where he obtained a masters and a doctorate degree in 1983.
 In 1984, he began writing some communications books in Indonesia.
-He is now a lecturer in Communication studies at The University of Indonesia, Jakarta.
+He was a lecturer in communication studies at The University of Indonesia, Jakarta.

 In 2017, he warned that social media will decrease solidarity and bring a higher sense of individualism.

+Aly died on 26 July 2026, at the age of 76.